Elementary coordinatization of finitely generated nilpotent groups: Some logical invariants of finitely generated nilpotent groups

 Since $[R_i,G]=R_{i+1}$, then for $y\in R_i$, $g_1,g_2\in G$ and $\alpha \in A$ we have

-Hence for $y_k \in \varphi(G)$, $g_k\in G$, decomposing $g_k$ with the help of generators from $X$ and using congruences \eqref{Hall}, we obtain:
+Hence for $y_k \in N$, $g_k\in G$, decomposing $g_k$ with the help of generators from $X$ and using congruences \eqref{Hall}, we obtain:

-where $y_k(0)\in R_0=\varphi(G)$, $r_2\in R_2$.
+where $y_k(0)\in R_0=N$, $r_2\in R_2$.
 Continuing this process for $r_2$, we obtain by induction

-where $y_i(j)\in R_j \leq \varphi(G)$.
-Consequently, the width of $[\varphi(G),G]$ with respect to the set of generators $[\varphi(G),G]$ does not exceed $(c-1)n$ .
+where $y_i(j)\in R_j \leq N$.
+Consequently, the width of $[N,G]$ with respect to the set of generators $[N,G]$ does not exceed $(c-1)n$ .

-\end{proof} \begin{cor} Assume $G$ is a finitely generated $A$-exponential nilpotent group.
+\end{proof} \begin{cor} Assume $G$ is nilpotent group which is finite generated as an $A$-group.
 Then each term of the lower central series of $G$ is a subgroup of finite width. \end{cor} \begin{prop} Assume $G$ is a finitely generated $A$-exponential group.
 Then: \begin{enumerate} \item each term of the upper central series

 is definable in $G$ uniformly with respect to $Th(G)$, \item each term of the lower central series